 Meet the fleet: P&O ships

-Having grown in number from three to five in 2015, the ships of P&O Australia are an impressive fleet with a presence in many ports around the region.
+Having grown in number in recent years with new additions, the ships of P&O Australia are an impressive fleet with a presence in many ports around the region.
 They offer cruises from Auckland and numerous Australian cities at various times during the year.
 Destination options are ever expanding, with more domestic ports and some forays into Asia planned for the coming years.
 Here are some quick overviews of each ship - click through for more details about cabins, entertainment, deck plans and more!

 Onboard with P&O